News and insights Blog What happens after signing a PPA?

 What happens after signing a PPA?

 You analysed the renewable energy market, found the right project, and decided to sign a Power Purchase Agreement (PPA).
 But is that the end of the process?
-In many ways, the challenge has just started.
-From matching forecasts to adequately reporting your energy use, there are some things to keep in mind to successfully manage your PPA and reap all the benefits.
+From managing Energy Attribute Certificates (EACs) to reporting in line with new regulations, this is what you must keep in mind to reap all the sustainability benefits from a Power Purchase Agreement (PPA).

 Written by Ecohz